Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 How Tall are the Main Characters from Journey to the West?

-A member of a Monkey King Facebook group I belong to posted a Chinese informational picture titled “Journey to the West: The Four Body Height Ratios of the Master and His Disciples” (Xiyou ji: Shitu siren shengao duibi, 西游记 师徒四人身高对比) (fig. 1).
+A member of a Monkey King Facebook group I belong to posted a Chinese informational graphic titled “Journey to the West: The Four Body Height Ratios of the Master and His Disciples” (Xiyou ji: Shitu siren shengao duibi, 西游记 师徒四人身高对比) (fig. 1).
 Each character is depicted with their correct corresponding height, ranging from Sun Wukong as the shortest to Sha Wujing as the tallest.
 The bottom of the picture provides some measurements:

 The original novel describes Bajie’s body as being 1 zhang tall.
 Three chi is 1 meter.
 One zhang is around 3.3 meters.
 Sha Monk is 1.2 zhang, which is close to 4 meters.
 The Tang monk is 1.8 meters.
 The Lord Great Sage is 4 chi, or approximately 1.3 meters.